Day 1: Cusco – Pitumarca – Qesuno – Kayrawiry Lake.

 - Walking Poles: $15 USD per pair per trek (Professional Poles that can be extended)

-- Personal tent: $30 USD – (Tent for single trekkers only)
+- Personal tent: $30 USD – (Tent for solo trekkers only)

 ADDED VALUES for FREE